rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W8.md

 ![](./Figures/VisComp_Fig8-7.PNG)

 But what do we do with pixels that are only _partially covered_ by the triangle?
-One option is to compute the fraction of pixel area which is covered by the triangle, and then colo the pixel according to this fraction:
+One option is to compute the fraction of pixel area which is covered by the triangle, and then color the pixel according to this fraction:

 ![](./Figures/VisComp_Fig8-8.PNG)

 However, computing the area covered by a triangle can get tricky very fast, for example when dealing with the interactions between multiple triangles.
-We may estiamte the amount of overlap between a triangle and a pixel through _sampling._
+We may estimate the amount of overlap between a triangle and a pixel through _sampling._

 ## 2.4 Sampling 101

-Consider a continuous functions and 5 discrete measurement, our _samples:_
+Consider a continuous function and 5 discrete measurement, our _samples:_

 ![](./Figures/VisComp_Fig8-9.PNG)

-We can _reconstruct_ (or approximate) our original continuous functions with our descrete values through **sampling.**
+We can _reconstruct_ (or approximate) our original continuous functions with our discrete values through **sampling.**

 ### 2.4.1 Piecewise Constant Approximation